Ready for publication

 ‘Really?
 A leaf from a ditch?!’

-With a quick breath, her mouth became a button, her nostrils arched.
+Her mouth became a button, her nostrils arched.

 The colour rose in her cheeks.
-‘I wouldn’t call it saving.
-This will need closing.’
+‘That’s an exaggeration.’
 She nodded at the wound.
-‘But as I said, the odds have been in your favour.’
+‘This will need closing, but as I said, the odds are in your favour.’
 Holding my arm by the wrist, she poured water from her flask on the bloody mess.
-Then, squeezed a few drops of the green juice onto the gouge and wiped my hand with the leaf.
+Then, squeezed a few drops of the green juice onto the cut and wiped my hand with the leaf.
 ‘It will dull the pain.’

 ‘None taken.
 Technically, the place is full of forsaken holes.’
+The woman was now sitting next to me on the carpet of pine needles, fumbling at her belt.
 She freed one of the engraved vials and smelled its contents, screwing up her face.

-‘My name is Hester.’
-Our eyes met for a moment before she went back to digging in her pouches.
+‘Negative.’
 Hester smiled with a corner of her mouth.
 ‘Inquisitiveness is not a crime.
 I live here now, but I’m from the south originally.’
 She motioned in the direction of the B road.

 ‘Whereabouts is the nearest village?
 Town?
 A place with a surgery and a telephone?’
 I squirmed.
 The mountains and woods were endless in the greying light.